pliang279/MultiBench/README.md

 To access AV-MNIST, download the avmnist.tar.gz file from [here](https://drive.google.com/file/d/1KvKynJJca5tDtI5Mmp6CoRh9pQywH8Xp/view?usp=sharing) and untar it.
 Then, input the location of the avmnist file to the get_dataloader function in datasets/avmnist/get_data.py script.
 The input modalities are black-white images (28x28 tensors) and audio spectograms (112x112 tensors).

-There are lots of example scripts for running AV-MNIST under examples/multimedia/.
+There are several example scripts for running AV-MNIST under examples/multimedia/.
 For example, to run Vision and Touch with Simple Late Fusion with Concatenation, do
 ```
 python examples/multimedia/avmnist_simple_late_fusion.py
 ```

 To access MM-IMDb, download the multimodal_imdb.hdf5 from [here](http://lisi1.unal.edu.co/mmimdb/multimodal_imdb.hdf5) and we also use the raw data from [here](http://lisi1.unal.edu.co/mmimdb/mmimdb.tar.gz) to test models' robustness.

-There are lots of example scripts for running MM-IMDb under examples/multimedia/.
+There are several example scripts for running MM-IMDb under examples/multimedia/.
 To run experiments, input the location of the hdf5 file to the get_dataloader function in each of the examples.
 Then, taking Text and Image with Simple Late Fusion with Concatenation for example, do
 ```
 python examples/multimedia/mmimdb_simple_late_fusion.py
 ```